What is a reference frame in General Relativity?: The Approximate Modelling of Reference Frames as Coordinates

-However, acknowledging that we are using reference frames can help us understand the physical reasons for presence of gauge freedom.
-Namely, that the presence of diffeomorphisms as gauge redundancy indicates the tacit assumption of an approximation procedure that eliminates the dynamic presence of a physical system we are using as a reference frame.
-Indeed, in the case of gravitational waves, the use of the TT-gauge can be interpreted relationally as a set of dynamic equations satisfied by the reference frame used to make the spatiotemporal measurements.
-Thus, as already expressed in Section \ref{sec3}, a gauge-fixing procedure corresponds to the choice of a particular reference frame.
+This functional should not be read as a limitation of experimental or theoretical practice, but rather as the natural outcome of approximation procedures involved in modelling physical systems.
+Being aware of such procedures and that material reference frames are implicitly employed, however, offers critical insight into the presence of gauge freedom and the physical role of gauge-fixing conditions.
+As discussed in \S \ref{sec2}, diffeomorphism invariance—a form of gauge redundancy—implicitly relies on an approximation procedure that neglects the dynamics of the physical system serving as the reference frame.
+For example, in the analysis of gravitational waves, the TT-gauge conditions can be understood relationally as a set of dynamical equations satisfied by the reference frame that localises measurements in space and time.
+This correspondence between gauge-fixing and the role of reference frames provides a constructive way to articulate the conceptual foundations of the theory.

-The puzzle, then, is why such approximations work so well and, analogously, why the \textcolor{black}{idealisation} of reference frames as mere coordinates works so well that the difference between the two concepts can be overlooked.
-This issue is clearly expressed by Thiemann (\citeyear[p.2]{Thiemann-k-essence}) within the cosmological sector:\footnote{Thiemann is referring here to Dirac observables.} \begin{quote} Why is it that the FRW equations describe the physical time evolution which is actually observed for instance through red shift experiments, of physical, that is observable, quantities such as the scale parameter?
-The puzzle here is that these observed quantities are mathematically described by functions on the phase space which \textit{do not Poisson commute with the constraints}!
-Hence they are not gauge invariant and therefore should not be observable in obvious contradiction to reality. \end{quote}